-If you’re planning on spending time in this cosmopolitan metropolis, you should first decide where to stay in Barcelona should be first on your agenda.
-Barcelona is one of the largest cities in Spain and the neighbourhood you choose may make it easier to visit all the sites on your bucket list.
+If you’re planning on spending time in the most famous cosmopolitan metropolis in Spain, deciding where to stay in Barcelona should be first on your agenda.
+Barcelona is one of the largest cities in Spain and the area & neighbourhood you choose may make it easier to visit all the sites on your bucket list.

-In this Barcelona accommodations guide, we’re gathered a list of the best areas in which to base your Barcelona trip.
-From shopping, to entertainment, to landmarks, you can place yourself right in the centre of the major sites and attractions you will want to enjoy.
-These districts are strategically located, making it easy to visit all the major hotspots in Barcelona.
+In this Barcelona accommodations guide, we’re gathered a list of the best areas to stay in Barcelona for your trip.
+From shopping, to entertainment, to landmarks, you can place yourself right in the centre of the major sites and attractions.
+All of the districts covered are strategically located, making it easy to visit all the major hotspots in Barcelona.

 Not sure where to lay your head?
 Find the perfect Barcelona hotel with this complete guide to the best places to stay in Barcelona including the top hotels, areas, neighbourhoods & districts…

 Best places to stay in Barcelona: Top neighbourhoods, hotels & areas